-Family & The Holidays
+How To Handle Family & The Holidays

 Ever wonder if you’re the only one who gets a little anxious about going home to see family during the holidays?
 It’s not just you!
 During the holiday season, we can experience reminders of those we have lost, unpleasant memories with those we are spending time with, and be exposed to difficult relatives or behaviors that cross boundaries.
 This time of year can end up being more stressful than enjoyable.
-As anxiety and anticipation can increase with the upcoming holiday events, you may ask yourself
+On top of your usual responsibilities, you might be juggling travel plans, financial pressure from gift-giving, changes in routine, and the emotional weight of family expectations.

 Sometimes, behaviors and patterns are so toxic there isn’t an easy way to protect yourself unless you avoid exposure to them.
 In some situations, it is important to give yourself permission to step back and focus on yourself and your well-being.
 This might look like not attending a family get together or limiting the time you spend with family.